rust-stuco/lectures/week3/slides.md

 # Enums vs Structs

-At the moment, the enum only stores the kind of the address—the address itself has to be stored elsewhere.
-We can do this using structs:
+At the moment, `IpAddrKind` only encodes the _kind_ of address, and the address itself has to be stored elsewhere.

+We could do this using structs:

 ```rust
 enum IpAddrKind {